Prospective Applicant FAQ

 Why should I consider doing my urology residency at VCU?

 Our urology residents are exposed to all urologic sub-specialties and are exceptionally well-prepared to pursue top-notch fellowships or enter community-based independent practice.
 Current and former residents often consider our program a “hidden gem.”
 While we may not have a famous name, we send our residents to the best fellowships and ensure our graduates have jobs wherever they want.
-Our recent two years of graduates are pursuing fellowships in Urologic Oncology at University of Michigan and Memorial Sloan-Kettering, Pediatric Urology at Boston Children’s Hospital, and Reconstructive Urology at The Cleveland Clinic.
+Our recent two years of graduates are pursuing fellowships in Urologic Oncology at the University of Michigan and Memorial Sloan-Kettering, Pediatric Urology at Boston Children’s Hospital, and Reconstructive Urology at The Cleveland Clinic.

 What are you looking for in a urology resident?

 Have other questions?
-Reach out to our program coordinator, at Abigail.Lafoon@vcuhealth.org.
+Reach out to our program coordinator at Lauren.Simonetti1@vcuhealth.org.